 One-Hour Workout: Bike Fitness Test

-In tandem with the Triathlete Challenge, this month’s One-Hour Workouts will run you through the basics of baseline testing in each discipline.
-This week: bike testing!
+This One-Hour Workout will run you through the basics of baseline testing your bike fitness.

-The main set is test time, so give it your best effort—think 10/10 RPE (rate of perceived exertion).
+The main set is test time, so give it your best effort – think 10/10 RPE (rate of perceived exertion).
 Be sure to record your average heart rate, power (if using), and make notes about how you felt, as this can prove useful when testing later in the season.
-Pace yourself: Don’t go too hard too soon and try to make it an even effort.
-Always follow the same warm-up every time you repeat the test and ride the same route.
-The intermediate/advanced test is a hard workout, you should expect to feel fatigued after this, so be sure to avoid higher intensity workouts either side of this session.
+Pace yourself.
+Don’t go too hard too soon and try to make it an even effort.
+Follow the same warm-up every time you repeat the test and ride the same route.
+The intermediate/advanced test is a hard workout, you should expect to feel fatigued after this, so avoid higher-intensity workouts on either side of this session.

 Once the hard work of the bike fitness test is all done, cool down for at least 10 minutes, including plenty of higher cadence, light load spinning.